 About me

-I studied Classics and History at Emory University.
+I started this substack to write about art and its relationship to the liturgy and the liturgical calendar.
+Studying art has been a hobby of mine ever since I can remember.
+For the past fifteen years I have taken and taught classes, frequented churches and museums, and collected and read many art books.
 My thesis, which was on the Roman family, relied heavily on material sources (art).
 Most of the art I've technically “studied” falls between the Ancient and Baroque periods, so I will mostly share art from these periods on this substack.

 (I am not a theologian, but I do discuss theology as it relates to paintings.
 If you spot any errors, please bring them to my attention.)